TylerWisniewski/tylerwisniewski.github.io/lab7.md

 [![kf video](https://img.youtube.com/vi/eDKu31RMwIE/0.jpg)](https://youtube.com/shorts/2dxUug19Dec?feature=share)

+*Figure 9: Kalman Filter Robot implementation video*

 ![kalman filter](/images/portfolio/fast-robot/7plotKFreal.png)
-*Figure 1: Kalman Filter Robot implementation with PID data*
+*Figure 10: Kalman Filter Robot implementation with PID data*

 ![kalman filter](/images/portfolio/fast-robot/7KFhist.png)
-*Figure 1: Kalman Filter Python implementation with PID data*
+*Figure 11: Kalman Filter Python implementation with PID data*

 During my first interations of KF implementation, I was estimating tens to hundreds of values between TOF sensor readings.
 This resulted in worse performance for my PID controller.
 To limit this, I set a cap of 5 estimated between TOF sensor readings.
 While fairly limited, this still resulted in a PID Loop time decrease of ~63% to an average of 14.82ms.
 This is quite a substantial improvement.
 I want to conduct further testing on the sweet spot for KF loop time during the stunt lab next week.